 After touring the property, Hali and I lounged in the poolside while the rest and away in the basement KTV.
 Then we got together in the function hall where a table has been set up.
 There’s also a separate videoke here, which I find convenient as we could eat while singing in the videoke.

 It was actually fun because I rarely get to meet with other bloggers.
-(If you remember from a while ago, I wrote about how challenging it is to meet and befriend other people in the blogging community.)

 The venue was perfect for our little get-together because it’s a great piece of content, not to mention that it provides entertainment with the pool and videoke while at the same time offering peace and quiet due to its location in the neighborhood.